 I thought we would talk about solar systems and bushfire and other things we can do to mitigate risk during our bushfire seasons.
-Those poor souls in NSW and QLD have been doing it tough with one of the worst starts to the fire season ever recorded.

 Having been dealing with homes and solar systems and in the past I have had to protect properties from bushfires I thought I would put together some observations and advice for homes to follow if they are ever endangered by bushfire.